 A Midsummer Night’s Dream at Shakespeare’s Globe

-A Midsummer Night’s Dream is on at Shakespeare’s Globe until 12th October 2013.
+A Midsummer Night’s Dream is at Shakespeare’s Globe from 27th April until 12th August 2023.
 For further information or to book visit the theatre’s website here.